nadder/rstex/rsetex_unix/Readme.txt

-This is a version of rstex_unix with e-tex extensions.
+This is a version of rstex_unix with e-TeX extensions.

 To use LaTeX the following procedure may be followed:
 * Download the LaTeX files from a TeX distribution, e.g. TeXLive.